 What is the Teralytic dashboard?

 The Teralytic platform is an easy-to-use dashboard housing all of the data and analytics for your land.
-Information from the 26 sensors measuring elements of the microclimate, soil, and gas will be aggregated in the cloud and sent to this dashboard for straightforward, easy-to-use access and viewing.
-Snapshots of your soil conditions are refreshed every 15 minutes.
+Information from the 26 sensors measuring elements of the microclimate, soil, and gas will be aggregated in the cloud and sent to this dashboard for real-time snapshots of your soil conditions.

 How do I install the Teralytic probe?

 We strive to make probe installation as easy as possible and recommend that each grower use the Teralytic Installation Kit to ensure proper soil-to-sensor contact.
 Designed by AMS, the Installation Kit includes a custom-made auger, auger plate, and spikes.

 Once the LoRa gateway is connected, and you’ve chosen your probe placement, installation takes only a few simple steps: auger a hole, collect soil samples, apply a soil paste to each of the probe’s sensor cartridges, insert the probe into the ground, mount the head, and turn it on.
 View our installation manual here, and watch an install tutorial here.